walterhiggins/WMPJS/book-outline.md

 ![Client And Server](img/Client_Server_Combined.png "A computer which is both a client and a server")

-When you play Minecraft in Multi-Player mode, before you can connect to a server you have to enter the Server details into the game.
+When you play Minecraft in multiplayer mode, before you can connect to a server you have to enter the Server details into the game.
 The Server details are a 'hostname' or an 'IP Address', either one of these provides a way for Minecraft Client (the game) to connect to a computer running the Minecraft Server.
 The 'hostname' or 'IP Adress' are how computers uniquely identify one another on the internet, much like how we identify each other by name and/or address.
 When you run Minecraft Server on your own computer, you will use a special hostname called `localhost` or IP address `127.0.0.1`.
 I'll talk more about these in the following sections.

-If you haven't already considered running your own Minecraft Server, maybe you've thought it would be too difficult to do.
+If You Haven't already considered running your own Minecraft Server, maybe you've thought it would be too difficult to do.
 Servers - those are computers in big air-conditioned data-centers looked after by people with computer science degrees - right?
 Wrong!
 Servers aren't scary at all.
 Anyone can run a server.
 In the following sections I'll show you how.

 ### Why run your own server?